Still-Rise/continual_learning_PST/README.md

 # Single-Net Continual Learning with Progressive Segmented Training (PST)

-### This is the code to reproduce the results in paper 'Single-Net Continual Learning with Progressive Segmented Training (PST)
+### This is the code to reproduce the results in paper [Single-Net Continual Learning with Progressive Segmented Training (PST)](https://arxiv.org/abs/1905.11550)

-### Submission ID: 2994

 ### Enviroments: